michellesri/portland-201d2/week-2/0-mon-lab/README.md

 * Don't add, commit, or push "node_modules/" files.
 Make sure your .gitignore is set to avoid node_modules/ folders and their contents.
 If you need on this, just ask!

 ---
-#### Create a new GitHub repo or folder in your repo named lab-feb-15
+#### Create a new GitHub repo or folder in your repo named lab-mar-21
 You should not need instructions for this by now.
-Be sure to create it withe a README file, and be sure to put it in the root level of your ~/CF/201 directory.
+Be sure to create a README.md file.

 ---
 #### Test environment and web app files setup